“You have to learn the rules of the game. And then you have to play better than anyone else.” – Albert Einstein

 IDPG players play I Don’t Play Games in order to (unconsciously):

-- Protect themselves from having to consider the esteem deflating / dopamine depriving possibility that they play games just like the people they enjoy looking down on for playing games.
+- Protect themselves from having to consider the esteem deflating / dopamine depriving possibility they play games just like the people they enjoy looking down on for playing games.

 - Trigger gratuitous dopamine hits by elevating their esteem with the convenient self-deception that they are superior to lesser mortals who do play games.